wp-plugins/wp-toolbar-removal/readme.txt

  * [IE Enhancer and Modernizer](http://wordpress.org/plugins/wp-ie-enhancer-and-modernizer/) Linked and reviewed at [softpedia.com](http://webscripts.softpedia.com/script/Modules/WordPress-Plugins/IE-Enhancer-and-Modernizer-73546.html)
  * [Memory Load Consumption db size Usage Indicator](http://wordpress.org/plugins/wp-memory-db-indicator/) (new)
- * [Header and Footer Log](http://wordpress.org/plugins/wp-header-footer-log/) Only For Developers (and advanced users)

-== Installation ==
-= Before Installation =
-Before install this plugin, on WordPress 3.1+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> Show Admin Bar -> when viewing site -> in DashBoard

-Before install this plugin, on WordPress 3.3+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> ToolBar -> Show ToolBar when viewing site
+ * [Header and Footer Log](http://wordpress.org/plugins/wp-header-footer-log/) Only For Developers (and advanced users) == Installation == before install this plugin, is reccomended, but is not needed, to unflag -> personal options -> show admin bar/toolbar -> when viewing site/on dashboard
-= How to install ToolBar Removal (manual) =
+= How to install (manual) =
-1. Download ToolBar Removal.
+1. Download
-2. Upload it into your plugins directory from Plugin Add Feature or FTP.
+2. Upload it into your plugins directory from Plugin Add Feature or FTP
-3. It will create a directory /wp-content/plugins`/wp-toolbar-removal/`
-4. Active ToolBar Removal.
+3. Activate it
-= How to install ToolBar Removal (auto) =
+= How to install (auto) =
-1. Search ToolBar Removal from Plugin Add Feature.
+1. Search from Plugin Add Feature
-2. Install it live directly from wordpress.org repository.
+2. Install it live directly from wordpress.org repository
-3. It will create a directory /wp-content/plugins`/wp-toolbar-removal/`
-4. Active ToolBar Removal.
+3. Activate it
-= How to uninstall ToolBar Removal =
+= How to uninstall =
-1. Disable ToolBar Removal from Menu Plugins of Control Panel.
+1. Disable from Menu Plugins of Control Panel
-2. Delete ToolBar Removal from Menu Plugins of Control Panel.
+2. Delete from Menu Plugins of Control Panel
 = Installation Trick =
 A neat trick is to put this single file (not its parent directory) in the wp-content/mu-plugins directory (create it if not exists) so you won't even have to enable it, it will be loaded by default.
 = Troubleshooting =
 If all else fails and your site is broken remove directly via ftp on your host space /home/your-wp-install-dir/wp-content/plugins/wp-toolbar-removal/
 == Frequently Asked Questions ==
-disable admin bar or toolbar on personal options turn off only theme integration, but not remove code, without minimizing memory consumption ...
+disable admin bar or toolbar on personal options turn off only theme integration but not remove code without minimizing memory consumption and speedup loading of control panel

 [Goodbye Admin Bar, Hello ToolBar](http://digwp.com/2012/01/goodbye-admin-bar-hello-toolbar/) Posted on: January 13, 2012 by Jeff Starr